redhat-marketplace/redhat-marketplace-operator/README.md

 ### Installation Namespace and ClusterRoleBinding requirements

-The Metrics Operator components require specific ClusterRoleBindings.
+The IBM Metrics Operator components require specific ClusterRoleBindings.
 - The metric-state component requires a ClusterRoleBinding for the the `view` ClusterRole.
 - The reporter component requires a ClusterRoleBinding for the the `cluster-monitoring-view` ClusterRole.